digbmc/wbbm/_posts/2023-05-01-sample-post.md

 ---
+layout: post
+phase: P4
 title: Welcome to our 2023 Blog!
-layout: post
 author: Jane Doe
 description: In which I welcome you to our blog.
 key_image: